techiescamp/how-to-mlops/README.md

 ## How MLOPS is different from DevOps?

-MLOPS is different from DevOps in the same areas how a Machiine learning development is different from a traditional software development process.
+MLOPS is different from DevOps in the same areas how a Machine learning development is different from a traditional software development process.

 As Devops engineers, we understand the complete life cycle of an application from development to production.
 It includes CI/CD, logging, monitoring, alerting, etc.